thaimin01/macro-pad/README.md

 Dedicated Volume Control
 Custom key mappings and controls designed specifically to step up or step down system volume quickly and accurately.

-Real-Time Volume Display
+A customizable scree
-Features an integrated screen that syncs with your computer to display live volume feedback and status data.
+An OLED 0.91 inch screen that you can cutomize on your own !
 USB-C Connectivity
 Uses a modern USB-C interface for both high-speed data communication with your computer